encoredev/encore/docs/develop/api-schemas.md

 ## Path parameters

-Path parameters are specified by the `path` field in the `//encore:api` comment.
+Path parameters are specified by the `path` field in the `//encore:api` annotation.
 To specify a placeholder variable, use `:name` and add a function parameter with the same name to the function signature.
 Encore parses the incoming request URL and makes sure it matches the type of the parameter.
 The last segment of the path can be parsed as a wildcard parameter by using `*name` with a matching function parameter.